LDurham89/CNN_Cancer_Detection/CNN Blog.md

 <img src="/assets/model7_loss.JPG" alt="model7 loss" width="550" height="300">

-If we compare the performance of model 9 to some of other decent models, we can see that the validation loss / accuracy is nowhere near as volatile as for model 8, while it plateaus maybe 10 epochs later than model 7.
+If we compare the performance of model 7 to some of other decent models, we can see that the validation loss / accuracy is nowhere near as volatile as for model 8, while it plateaus maybe 10 epochs later than model 6.

 In terms of application of the model, a quick googling brought up this article evaluating the performance of existing AI tools used to identify certain cancers. https://www.frontiersin.org/articles/10.3389/fmed.2022.1018937/full#:~:text=The%20sensitivity%20and%20specificity%20of,99.1)%20(Supplementary%20Figures).

-Although they use the language of sensitivity and specificity rather than accuracy, the typical percentage scores they find are somewhere between the high 80's and low 90's.
-The result for model 9 is comparable to this, suggesting that if I were to apply it to the full data set the result might be clinically useful.
+Although they look at sensitivity and specificity (and thus the ability to avoid false negative and false positives) rather than accuracy, the typical percentage scores they find are somewhere between the high 80's and low 90's.
+The result for model 7 is comparable to this, suggesting that if I were to apply it to the full data set the result might be clinically useful.

-- Look at this again and make sure you can draw parrellel between accuracy and sensitivity / specificity

 ## Conclusions